bennkeel/bennkeel.github.io/_dataprojects/2022-12-01-amsterdamZestimate.md

 #### Bringing the model to our audience

-This video below outlines the need for short-term rental hosts in other areas of Amsterdam and explains how our model can help and be brought to its intended audience.
+This video I made below outlines the need for short-term rental hosts in other areas of Amsterdam and explains how our model can help and be brought to its intended audience.

 {% include post-components/video.html
 	url = "https://www.youtube.com/embed/Xr2tM-RtyQQ"